Visteon posts stronger-than-expected profit, raises outlook

 Excluding one-time items, the company earned $1.41 a share, far above the $1.06 analysts polled by Thomson Reuters I/B/E/S had expected.

-Sales rose almost 12 percent to $1.89 billion, just more than the $1.88 billion analysts had expected.
+Sales rose almost 12 percent to $1.89 billion, just above the $1.88 billion analysts had expected.

 Asia accounted for 43 percent of sales; Europe, 31 percent; and North America, 20 percent.